mandrasch/not-a-real-screenreader/README.md

-# Not a real Screenreader
+# Not a real screenreader
-*Operate a screenreader without keyboard shortcuts*
+*Operate a (very simple) screenreader without keyboard shortcuts*

 Status: Experimental / Use at your own risk 👷